Relay Token (RELAY) Hits One Day Volume of $0.03

-Relay Token (RELAY) traded flat against the dollar during the 24 hour period ending at 10:00 AM E.T. on September 13th.
-Relay Token has a total market capitalization of $3.17 billion and approximately $0.03 worth of Relay Token was traded on exchanges in the last day.
-One Relay Token token can now be purchased for about $0.0150 or 0.00000030 BTC on major exchanges.
-In the last week, Relay Token has traded flat against the dollar.
+Relay Token (RELAY) traded flat against the US dollar during the one day period ending at 23:00 PM E.T. on September 16th.
+One Relay Token token can currently be bought for approximately $0.0150 or 0.00000030 BTC on cryptocurrency exchanges.
+During the last week, Relay Token has traded flat against the US dollar.
+Relay Token has a market capitalization of $3.17 billion and $0.03 worth of Relay Token was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.